-The Institute of European Democrats in collaboration with the Citizens' Alliance organized the international conference titled "Women's Spring Event: How long do we still have to go?
+The Insitute of European Democrats together with Citizens' Alliance organzed organized the international conference titled "Women's Spring Event: How long do we still have to go?
 How can we stop violence on women?".
 The event took place on Saturday 13th May 2017 in Nicosia, Cyprus.

 The aim of the conference was to discuss one of the most serious and alarming violation of human rights in global society - violence against women and girls.
 Violence against women and girls involves crimes such as sexual assaults, physical and psychological abuse, rape, forced marriage, female circumcision, forced sterilization and any other act of gender-based violence that results in physical, sexual or mental harm or suffering to women.
 Global estimates published by the World Health Organization show that about 1 in 3 (35%) women worldwide have experienced either physical and/or sexual intimate partner violence or non-partner sexual violence in their lifetime; however, this number can be much higher considering the fact that many women and girls are afraid to report these crimes and the society still lacks effective mechanisms to combat violence against women.
 And this is not only the case of developing countries of the world but also the case of the most developed regions, including the EU.
 A survey by the European Union Agency for Fundamental Rights found out that up to 33% of women in the EU aged 15+ have already experienced physical or sexual violence – this represents about 62 million female citizens of the EU.
 Another shocking fact is that 67% of female victims have never reported these crimes to police or state authorities.